Cumberland Plateau Salamander

 Breeding information: Adults breed during late summer through fall.
 Females lay 9-12 eggs in underground cavities and remain with them until they hatch.
 Hatchlings emerge as miniature adults without going through the larval stage.

 Status in Tennessee: Listed as “In Need of Management” by TWRA.
-Mature hardwood habitat vulnerable to timber harvesting.
+Mature hardwood habitat is vulnerable to timber harvesting.

 Fun Facts: